 When creating a shared link, you will see these options:

-Password-protected shared links are available to all paid Box User accounts.
+- Password-protected shared links are available to all paid Box User accounts.

-Collaborators in the folder can also access content if @Company is selected
+- Collaborators in the folder can also access content if People in your company is selected.